πŸ•ŠοΈCEASEFIRE: Iran War Day 40 β€” 2-Week Pause Announced β€”Live Tracker β†’

 Why did Obama not enforce the red line?

-After Assad's Ghouta chemical attack in August 2013, Obama prepared military strikes but then sought Congressional authorization (knowing Congress would likely reject it), then accepted Russia's offer to broker Assad's chemical weapons surrender.
-The reasons: war-weary public, Congressional opposition, no UN authorization, and the Libya aftermath demonstrating the dangers of intervention.
+After Assad's Ghouta sarin attack (August 2013), Obama prepared strikes but sought Congressional authorization (knowing Congress would reject it), then accepted Russia's chemical weapons surrender deal.
+Reasons: war-weary public, Congressional opposition, no UN authorization, and the Libya aftermath.
 The result: a credibility crisis and continued chemical attacks.

 What happened to the Syrian Kurds?